 10-Day American Southwest Road Trip Itinerary

 The Southwest is a unique part of the United States, full of unique natural wonders.
-The best way to explore this part of the United States is to do a road trip, since many of the top destinations aren’t close to an airport.
-This 10 day American southwest road trip itinerary of a lifetime guides you through the best way to see the highlights of the United States Southwest in 10 days.
-Some of the destinations on this 10 day southwest road trip itinerary include Zion National Park, Arches National Park, Monument Valley, The Grand Canyon, Sedona and more.
+The best way to explore this part of the United States is to do a road trip, since many of the top destinations are far from a major airport.
+This 10-day American southwest road trip itinerary guides you through the best way to see the highlights of the United States Southwest in just 10 days.
+Some of the destinations on this 10-day American southwest road trip itinerary include Zion National Park, Arches National Park, Monument Valley, The Grand Canyon, Sedona and more.

 The Best Time to Visit the Southwest

 The temperature in the Southwest varies widely depending on the elevation.
-I recommend doing a road trip in the Southwest during the spring or fall, when it isn’t too hot or too cold.
-Many of the destinations on this United States Southwest road trip like Monument Valley, Arches, and Canyonlands can get up to 100 degrees in the summer, which is too hot for hiking and enjoying the nature.
-Some of the destinations can get snow in the winter like Zion National Park and Bryce Canyon National Park which could be pretty but could also affect the driving conditions and lead to road closures.
+The best time for a southwest road trip is during the Spring or Fall when the weather is mild.
+Many of the destinations on this United States Southwest road trip like Monument Valley, Arches, and Canyonlands can get up to 100 degrees in the summer, which can be too hot to hike.
+Some of the destinations can get snow in the winter like Zion National Park and Bryce Canyon National Park which would be beautiful but can affect road conditions.

 Tips for an American Southwest Road Trip

-- This American Southwest road trip takes you to five national parks, so I recommend purchasing the America the Beautiful Annual National Park Pass at the first National Park you visit, Zion National Park.
-At $80, it covers entrance fees to all US National Parks, national wildlife refuges, national forests and grasslands.
-As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip and then can continue to use it for a year from when it was purchased.
+- This American Southwest road trip takes you to five national parks, so make sure to purchase an America the Beautiful National Park Pass ahead of time to save money.
+At $80, it covers entrance fees to all US National Parks as well as National Forests and National Monuments.
+As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip.

 - Start your days early to take full advantage of your trip.
-You will also find cooler weather in the mornings and less crowds.
+It is also cooler in the morning and there are less crowds.

 What to Pack for Your Southwest Road Trip

-- Light Jacket and Long Pants: A lot of this road trip is in the desert and it can drastically cool down at night.
+- Jacket and Long Pants: A majority of this road trip is in the desert and it can get really cold at night.

 - Hiking Boots: The terrain in the southwest is often rocky and sandy.
 In order to have good traction and not hurt your foot or ankle, I recommend bringing hiking boots.
-If you are looking for purchasing a new pair, Merrell, Vasque, and Salomon are all good options.
+If you are looking for purchasing hiking boots for your southwest road trip, Backcountry offers many great deals.

 Day 1: Fly into Vegas, Zion National Park (Angels Landing)

-To start your 10 day American Southwest Road Trip I recommend flying into Las Vegas (LAS).
-At Las Vegas International Airport rent a car for your road trip and drive 2 hours and 40 minutes to Zion National Park.
+To start your 10-day American Southwest Road Trip I recommend flying into Las Vegas (LAS).
+Start planning your trip by searching for flight deals to Las Vegas on Skyscanner.
+Make sure to book your rental car ahead of time on Discover Cars for your Southwest Road Trip.
+It takes about 2 hours and 40 minutes to drive from LAS to Zion National Park.